 Well, let’s start with how they become your partner, friend, and support; they will be whatever you need them to be in labor.

-Doulas are knowledgable in all things labor and birth so it makes sense you would want one and why you should definitely get one.
+Doulas are knowledgeable in all things labor and birth so it makes sense you would want one or why you should definitely get one.

 Doulas are there for you through labor and delivery, the will help with ALL of the following: